 It is not the proposer's responsibility to pick specific guide stars to be used for observations.
 However, there are cases where you may want to understand the availability of potential guide stars for a particular target, and the Astronomer Proposal Tool (APT) provides a way to help you evaluate this.

 At the visit level in APT, select View in Aladin* in the main menu.
 Then, in the same window, click on the FoV and JWST GS buttons in the APT Aladin Controls.

 In the separate Aladin pop-up window, the JWST focal plane and guide star candidates are displayed.
 These candidates are stars that have met the constraints applied by the guide star selection system (basically the guide star selection criteria described above).
-An overlay of the DSS can be included by either clicking the DSS icon in the Aladin display or opening the folder icon and choosing the DSS option.
+An overlay of the DSS can be included by either clicking the DSS icon in the Aladin display or opening the folder icon at the top left of the window and choosing the DSS option.
 (Note: this displays the DSS view with a dark background.)
 For planning observations, the former method is recommended and is shown in Figure 1, which illustrates this for a NIRCam observation.
 Green squares denote the guide star candidates that are available for the visit, with only those within the FGS apertures being applicable for that particular roll angle of the observatory.

 One potential use case for this functionality would be a situation where the user has fixed the desired position angle to some value (or a range), and run the Visit Planner only to find the observation is declared unschedulable due to lack of available guide stars.
 The user could view the observation in Aladin and assess the guide star situation, and determine an alternate position angle or range where a guide star would be available.

 * Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.